Zane-T-Rice/apps/README.md

 - NEXT_PUBLIC_SERVER_MANAGER_SERVICE_DOMAIN is the URL to the server-manager-service.
 - NEXT_PUBLIC_WEBSITE_DOMAIN is the URL to the host of this application.
+- NEXT_PUBLIC_AUTH0_DOMAIN is the URL to the Auth0 Issuer.
+- NEXT_PUBLIC_AUTH0_CLIENT_ID is the id of this application in Auth0.
+- NEXT_PUBLIC_AUTH0_AUDIENCE is the identifier of the Auth0 API.
+- NEXT_PUBLIC_AUTH0_SCOPES are the scopes that may be needed by the user.

 ```sh
 (